music-soul1-1/ConsoleAccountManager/README.md

 ### Plans for the app:
-* add ability to remove users and their account records.
-* add encryption and decryption functions to secure user's data.
+* add encryption and decryption functions to secure user's data
-* minor improvements to code readability.
+* minor improvements to code readability
 * fixing bugs

+### Changelog:
+* added ability to remove users and their account records
+* accounts are now stored separately(one file for each user)
+* bug fix

 Made by @music-soul1-1